anatolian/archaeology-object-data-collector-app/Archaeology-README.txt

 ObjectDetailActivity - allows user to record weight of object (manually or with bluetooth scale), shows color information, and photo manipulation (taking photos / color correction)

-PhotoFragment -
+PhotoFragment - aids with image selection, manipulation, syncing, etc...

-PhotosActivity -
+PhotosActivity - allows users to select images from a gallery to color correct or to view

-SearchActivity -
+SearchActivity - activity that displays the results based on the inputs to find a museum object

-SettingsActivity -
+SettingsActivity - change the database URL, select the active camera (either remote or local), and the camera calibration interval if using a remote professional camera

 SimpleStreamSurfaceView -